laylaroad/laylaroad/README.md

 ## About me

 Originally, I pursued a career as a musical critic, where I honed my skills in critical analysis and attention to detail.
 However, I discovered my passion for coding and decided to transition to frontend development.
-I have a strong enthusiasm for front-end development and enjoy bringing designs to life with clean and efficient code.